 15. Go on a Vespa Adventure in Hoi An

-16. Overeat on a food tour of Hanoi.
+16. Overeat on a Food Tour of Hanoi

-While some people don’t want to part with $20 for a 4 hour Hanoi food tour because you know you can get dinner for a dollar at the side of the street, I guarantee it’s worth the money.
+While some people don’t want to part with $20 for a 4-hour Hanoi food tour because you know you can get dinner for a dollar at the side of the street, I guarantee it’s worth the money.
 The guides are bursting with information about life in Vietnam, growing up here, food, cooking, and even just life and travel in general.

-17. Kayak through caves in Cat Ba National Park
+17. Kayak Through Caves in Cat Ba National Park

-Most tours to Halong Bay organise a kayaking trip around the islands and through the cave formations.
+Most tours to Halong Bay organize a kayaking trip around the islands and through the cave formations.
 Do your research and MAKE SURE that your Halong Bay tour does this as it’s a real highlight of the trip.
-On my first visit to Halong Bay things were quite tame and we just spend an hour kayaking slowly around the bay, taking in the beautiful scenery.
+On my first visit to Halong Bay, things were quite tame, and we just spent an hour kayaking slowly around the bay, taking in the beautiful scenery.

 18. Attend the Ho Chi Minh Opera House

-Put on your cleanest clothes and best shoes (no flip flops, please!) and spend a magical evening at the stunning Ho Chi Minh Opera House.
-Built in 1898, this 48 seater theatre is one of Ho Chi Minh city’s most beautiful buildings, both inside and out.
-You can find a programme of what’s on their official site here.
+Put on your cleanest clothes and best shoes (no flip-flops, please) and spend a magical evening at the stunning Ho Chi Minh Opera House.
+Built in 1898, this 48-seater theater is one of Ho Chi Minh city’s most beautiful buildings, both inside and out.
+You can find a program of what’s on at their official site.

-19. See Ho Chi Minh from a rooftop bar
+19. See Ho Chi Minh From a Rooftop Bar

-The city has many spectacular rooftop bars, where visitors can sit outside enjoying panoramic views of the skyline and feeling, even just for a few minutes, like their normal citizens again and not just scruffy backpackers.
+The city has many spectacular rooftop bars, where visitors can sit outside enjoying panoramic views of the skyline.
+The fantastic views allow them, even just for a few minutes, to feel like they’re average citizens again and not just scruffy backpackers.

-20. Ride the Hai Van Pass on a motorbike
+20. Ride the Hai Van Pass on a Motorbike

-Made famous in an episode of Top Gear, the Hai Van Pass and coastal road between Hue and Hoi An is one of the most fun rides in Vietnam.
-Whether you have your own bike or choose to sit on the back of someone else’s.
+Made famous in an episode of Top Gear, the Hai Van Pass and the coastal road between Hue and Hoi An is one of the most fun rides in Vietnam.
+You can ride your own bike or choose to sit on the back of someone else’s.

 Top tip: Give yourself a full day, and leave as early as possible in the morning.

-21. Light a lantern in Hoi An
+21. Light a Lantern in Hoi An

-The prettiest town in Vietnam, Hoi An is so full of colour that it can be difficult to believe it’s all for real.
-Walking through the pedestrianised streets, which smell of incense and fresh flowers (that grow up the side of the ancient buildings), you get the immediate feeling you are in a very special place.
+The prettiest town in Vietnam, Hoi An, is so full of color that it can be difficult to believe it’s all for real.
+Walking through the pedestrianized streets, which smell of incense and fresh flowers (that grow up the side of the ancient buildings), you get the immediate feeling you are in a very special place.

 23. Visit the Ho Chi Minh War Remnants Museum

 The Ho Chi Minh War Museum is a haunting place, full of photographs and detailed stories from the Vietnam War.
-There is so much to learn from a visit here, and I believe it’s one of the most important things to do in Vietnam no matter how little time you may have.
+There is so much to learn from a visit here, and it’s one of the most important things to do in Vietnam, no matter how little time you may have.